MaisonetteWorld/slate/source/index.html.md

 # Wished Products

-Get a single wished product, accessible by owner of the wished product
+Destroy a wished product.
+Users can destroy their own wished_products, admins can destroy any.

 ## Create a wished product